 Mann's Sam Cooke opening is a masterclass of cinematic montage, challenging the typically clunky, awkward introductions of the average bio-pic.
 The film lacks the humanizing qualities of Spike Lee's Malcolm X, but is an otherwise immersive experience into the world of Ali.

 Smith's perfectly cast; the two men have similar personalities.
 Balances so many emotions (romance, heartbreak, inspiration, adrenaline, turmoil, and philosophy) focusing not just on long boxing matches, but various characters, with great period details.
-So expansive that it's everything it can be at 157 minutes.
+So expansive that it's everything it can be in its length.
 It's also easily the best Smith film, perhaps Mann's most underrated, and one of the best sports biopics.

 Very detailed when it comes to the times and the subject matter.
 Yet something is missing.
 Although a biopic, in the end it becomes focused more on outside processes and characters (Malcolm X and so on) rather than Ali himself.
 Doesn't ruin the movie, but leaves a bit to be desired.